-This article reflects tax law information for the 2012 tax year (January through December 2012) being used to file 2012 tax year returns during the 2013 filing season, which begins January 30, 2013.
-The filing deadline for most individuals is April 15, 2013.
-If you are unable to file by the deadline, submit Form 4868, giving you until Oct.
-15, 2013 to complete your return.
-(Note that an extension provides additional time to file, but tax payments are still due by April 15, 2013.)
+This article reflects tax law information for the 2013 tax year (January through December 2013) being used to file 2013 tax year returns during the 2014 filing season, which began January 31, 2014.
+The filing deadline for most individuals was April 15, 2014.
+Those unable to file by the deadline needed to submit Form 4868, giving them until Oct.
+15, 2014 to complete their return.
+(Note that an extension provides additional time to file, but tax payments are still due by April 15, 2014.)

 • have a valid Social Security number;